Tiendil/feeds.fun/README.md

 docker compose up -d
 ```

-Site will be accessible on http://localhost:5173/
+The site will be accessible at http://localhost:5173/

 Start workers: